rajatvarna/Robo-Advisor-Super-App/README.md

     *   **Goal Tracking:** Set financial goals and visualize your progress.

 *   **📈 Comprehensive Portfolio Management:**
-    *   **Persistent User Accounts:** Securely sign up and log in with Google or Email/Password via Firebase Authentication.
+    *   **Guest Mode with Local Persistence:** The app operates in a seamless guest mode.
+All your data (portfolio, watchlists, etc.) is saved directly to your browser's local storage, ensuring a persistent experience across sessions without needing an account.
-    *   Track holdings, transactions, and overall net worth on a per-user basis.
+    *   Track holdings, transactions, and overall net worth.
     *   Visualize sector allocation with interactive pie charts.
     *   Manually add new holdings and transactions.